ewosborne/sbee-cheat/README.md

 Apache 2.0.
 Help yourself.
 Not my fault if you break stuff.

 ## Getting
-Binaries are available in the [bin](bin/) directory for Linux, Mac and Windows.
+Binaries are available in the [bin](bin/) directory for Linux (x86 and Raspberry Pi), Mac and Windows.
 I don't have a Windows box so the Windows binary is a guess.

 ## Using